QUB-ASL/bzzz/docs/SET_UP.md

 ## How to run the main Raspberry Pi code on start-up
-After the virtual environment and dependencies have been installed as described above, a script can be used to atuomatically run the main Raspberry
+After the virtual environment and dependencies have been installed as described above, a script can be used to automatically run the main Raspberry
 Pi code on start-up.

 To do this, the `run_main_on_start_up.sh` can be added to the users crontab by: